-As in our previous showdown, Chrome continues to capitalize on its strengths and improve in the performance department by managing resource issues very well.
-That makes it, once again, one of our top choices.
+As in our previous showdown, Chrome continues to capitalize on its strengths and improve in the performance department by managing resources very well.
+That makes it, once again, our top choice.

-Opera earns third place this time around.
-It performed very well in the live stress test, with results behind, yet still close to, its cousin’s, Chrome.
+Opera earns second place this time.
+It performed well in the live stress test, and was close to Chrome this time around in many tests.
 If you want to get away from Chrome but aren’t willing to try Firefox, Opera is a great alternative since it can be set up to take advantage of nearly all the same conveniences Chrome can.
-Plus the new social sidebar is a unique feature that some users may appreciate.
+Plus the social sidebar is a unique feature that some users may appreciate.

 Last time we called it a tie between Chrome and Firefox 57 (the first Quantum version of Firefox), but this time we had to give Mozilla’s browser the bronze.
 Performance scores for Firefox 60 were in the same ballpark as last time (all things being equal), but it didn’t beat out the other browsers in a single test this time around.
 The new Quantum versions of Firefox are dramatically better than their predecessors, but the goods just weren’t there to stay in second place.

 To sum up: If you love Chrome, keep sticking with it, or give Opera a try.
 Firefox is still a solid option, however, if you want something that isn’t built with Chrome DNA.